helmfile/vals/README.md

 Instead, use vals solely for composing sets of values that are then input to another templating engine or data manipulation language like Jsonnet and CUE.

-Note though, `vals` dose have support for simple string interpolation like usage.
+Note though, `vals` does have support for simple string interpolation like usage.
 See [Expression Syntax](#expression-syntax) for more information.

 ### Merge